 -You must register male and female adult chaperones to come with your campers.

 -We don’t need every person’s name when you first register, just the total number of males and females coming to camp to secure your church a spot.
-As the camp date approaches, we will need names, ages, t-shirt sizes, and details.
+With online registration now, you will be asked to register with names soon after, so that parents/leaders can fill out the pertinent forms.

 -A deposit is required for each camper/adult when you submit registration forms to reserve the space for your church.